 Further recommended enhancements are listed on Cipherli.st, in Apache section.
 We recommend studying the security-related sources and apply the rest of the mentioned settings, to further harden security and prevent majority of possible attacks against your secure Web interface.

-We recommend to assign your HTTPS-enabled IPHost Web interface a domain name and check it against SSL Labs Test.
-If you receive security grade A or higher, your site is at the moment free of known SSL security problems.
+We recommend assigning your HTTPS-enabled IPHost Web interface a domain name and check it against SSL Labs Test.
+If you receive security grade A or higher, your site is, at the moment, free of known SSL security problems.

 Note: if you are running any other services mentioned on Cipherli.st, we strongly advise to heed the recommendations and adjust your configurations correspondingly, to further reduce security risks.

 Important note: security-related settings may change at any moment; you are recommended to look at the above mentioned sites and apply the recommended security settings, where applicable, as soon as possible.